Judge allows writer's rape claim against Donald Trump - ExBulletin

 - Judge allows writer’s rape claim against Donald Trump

-- Didn’t you feel it?
-A 4.6-magnitude earthquake has been confirmed near South Africa

-- While traveling in Abu Dhabi, do not leave the beautiful place of President Joko Widodo Street

-- ‘Avatar 2’ becomes Hollywood’s biggest grosser of all time in India
+- Endgame will become the biggest Hollywood wholesaler of all time in India

+- Racist slur ‘squaw’ removed from 5 place names by Home Office : NPR